lopezpdvn/aspnet5co/pages/dotnet-future-2015.md

   package, it will make it possible for applications to ship with its own .NET framework without affecting other .NET applications running on the same machine, greatly simplifying deployment and package management.
-This means that invididual applications can exist isolated and will no longer require machine-wide updates to the .NET framework.
+This means that individual applications can exist isolated and will no longer require machine-wide updates to the .NET framework.

 The following components are part of .NET 2015 too and are open source already: